 Past due loans are those with delayed payments or in excess of authorised credit limits.
 Impaired loans are those assessed as default.
-Default loans are defined as loans satisfying any of the below:
+An exposure is considered as default if any or all of the following apply at the reference date:

 - i.
-Is more than 90 days past due; - ii.
+Material exposures as set by the Central Bank of Cyprus (CBC) (for more information see "Materiality threshold" definition below) are more than 90 days past due; - ii.
 The borrower is assessed as unlikely to pay its credit obligations in full without realisation of collateral, regardless of the existence of any past-due amount or of the number of days past due; - iii.
-The facility has been forborne and is more than 30 days past due; - iv.
+The facility has been forborne and is more than 30 days past due within the probation period. - iv.
+Performing forborne exposures under probation for which additional forbearance measures are extended. - v.
 The facility is considered as non-performing according to reporting rules of EBA's technical standards on supervisory reporting on forbearance and non-performing exposures under article 99(4) of Regulation (EU) No 575/2013.